sohamsarpotdar2001/rospy_codes/README.md

+# ROS essential codes
+## Description
-## This repo is based on codes written in python for ROS.
+This repo is based on codes written in python for ROS.

+## Results after running the codes

 Go to goal (Goal = (2,2)) -